ethanyanjiali/deep-vision/VGG/pytorch/README.md

-# ImageNet ILSVRC2012 - PyTorch
+# VGG - ImageNet ILSVRC2012 - PyTorch

 This directory contains the PyTorch code to replicate VGG model with public ImageNet ILSVRC2012 dataset